YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 * These days this is the most widely used pattern when protocols look to deploy upgradeable contracts.

 ### Pros
-* Eliminates risk of functions on the implementation contract colliding with the proxy contract since that logic lives on the implementation contract.
+* Eliminates risk of functions on the implementation contract colliding with the proxy contract since the upgrade logic lives on the implementation contract and there is no logic on the proxy besides the `fallback()` which delegatecalls to the impl contract.
+* Reduced runtime gas over TPP because the proxy does not need to check if the caller is admin.
+* Reduced cost of deploying a new proxy because the proxy only contains no logic besides the `fallback()`.
-* Reduces risk of storage collisions from use of [EIP-1967](#EIP-1967-Upgradeable-Proxy) storage slots.
+* Reduces risk of storage collisions from use of [EIP-1967](#eip-1967-upgradeable-proxy) storage slots.
+* Block explorer compatibility.

 ### Cons
-* Somewhat more complex and more overhead than other proxy types.
+* Because the upgrade logic lives on the implementation contract, extra care must be taken to ensure the implementation contract cannot `selfdestruct` or get left in a bad state due to an improper initialization.
+If the impl contract gets borked then the proxy cannot be saved.
-* Every call incurs cost of `delegatecall` from the [Proxy](#The-Proxy).
+* Still incurs cost of `delegatecall` from the [Proxy](#the-proxy).

 ### Examples
 * [Superfluid](https://github.com/superfluid-finance/protocol-monorepo)